Overhead costs or General Conditions expenses are the most important variable impacting the profit margin of any construction process.

 Managing multiple buildings and job sites can be difficult for builders with large construction contracts.
 Rather than prioritize spending on quality control standards toward the end of the project, builders could benefit from implementing the right procedures before a project begins with a quality assurance inspection.

-Often, we find that many construction managers want to build the best homes for their clients but aren’t equipped with the right knowledge or have enough experience to make the right decisions.
+Often, we find that many construction managers want to build the best homes for their clients but lack the right knowledge or experience to make the right decisions.
 Quality assurance inspections point out builder incompetencies and help them establish repeatable processes they can use on multiple projects to keep up with scale.

-For example, QA inspections can ensure that contractors meet proper regulatory compliance or follow the latest energy efficiency standards to make a greener home.
-In turn, this cuts down on the amount of time and money spent on fixing mistakes, allowing you to stay within scope and budget.
+For example, QA inspections can ensure that contractors meet proper regulatory compliance or follow the latest energy efficiency standards to create a greener home.
+This cuts down on the amount of time and money spent fixing mistakes, allowing you to stay within scope and budget.

 Prioritizing Budget